-Your property is your greatest investment.
+Your rental property is your greatest investment.
 You need someone who will manage it well.

 If you own rental property, you’re aware of how significant that investment can be in both time and money.
 As a source of income, it can be highly lucrative, but only in the right hands.

 However, sometimes a property manager isn’t able to do their job well—or, in the very worst cases, they may even prove to be untrustworthy.
 When this happens, the property owner can lose a lot of their investment.
-If you’re concerned about a bad property manager, here are six signs you may need to switch.
+If you’re concerned about bad commercial property management, here are six signs you may need to switch.

 Your vacancy rate is high, or your rent income is low.

 Finding tenants to fill a space can be challenging, particularly in a tough economy.
-And sometimes, in order to close a deal, property managers need to offer more favorable terms.
-Finding the balance between filling a space and leasing it for under market value requires careful negotiation, and not all property managers are cut out for that.
+And sometimes, in order to close a deal, Ann Arbor property managers need to offer more favorable terms.
+Finding the balance between filling an office space and leasing it for under market value requires careful negotiation, and not all property managers are cut out for that.